dfsp-spirit/wal/README.md

 The WAL file format is an old format for storing indexed bitmap images, used as textures in idtech1 and idtech2 games.
 A single WAL file contains four [mipmaps](https://en.wikipedia.org/wiki/Mipmap) of the same image.
 WAL format files are indexed but do **not** contain the palette needed to reconstruct the image.
 You can use your own palette, or use the Q1 or Q2 palettes that come with this package.

 Note that whe WAL textures are stored inside Quake pak file archives (`baseq2/pak0.pak`), so you will not see any WAL files in your Quake 2 directory unless you extracted them for mapping or modding.
-For Quake I, they are stored directly in the BSP level files (which are inside `Id1/PAK0.PAK`), or in WAD files.
+For Quake I, textures in a very similar format that is also supported are stored directly in the BSP level files (which are inside `Id1/PAK0.PAK`), or in WAD files.

 ## Package features

+Managing WAL images:

 * Reading WAL format images, including all mipmap levels.
 By default, the largest version is used.
 * Visualization of WAL images in R, including all mipmap levels (requires a palette).